roberto-butti/some-drops-of-javascript/src/content/docs/06-files/01_files-cwd.md

 ---
 title: 'Getting the Current Working Directory'
-description: 'Using process.cwd() to retrieve the current working directory in Node.js'
+description: 'Using process.cwd() to retrieve the current working directory'
 sidebar:
-  label: process.cwd()
+  label: Current Directory
 ---

-# process.cwd()
+## Getting the current working directory with `process.cwd()`

-The `process.cwd()` method in Node.js returns the current working directory of the Node.js process.
+The `process.cwd()` method returns the current working directory of the process.

 ## Syntax